Covering and packing mixed-integer linear programs with a fixed number of constraints: Approximation and convex hull: Introduction

-This work provides a theoretical study of \p\ through the lens of approximation algorithms and perfect linear programming formulations.
-In Section~\ref{sec:decomposition}, we first show some properties of the vertices of the polytope associated with~\p\, that is, $\conv\{(x,y) \in \R^{nm}\times \{0,1\}^n : (x,y) \text{ satisfies }\eqref{demand} - \eqref{Integer}\}$.
+This work provides a theoretical study of the three problem classes introduced above through the lens of approximation algorithms and perfect linear programming formulations.
+In Section~\ref{sec:decomposition}, we first show some properties of some optimal solutions of~\p.
 Using these properties, we decompose \p\ into instances of a generalization of the multidimensional knapsack cover problem with one continuous variable per dimension.
-We remark that a significant body of research has been devoted to studying variations of the knapsack polytope, which provide valuable insights for understanding the polytope associated with \p~\citep[see, e.g.,][]{vanroyValidInequalitiesMixed1986a, dashContinuousKnapsackSet2016a}.
 The proposed decomposition of \p\ is used to design a PTAS for \p\ with a fixed number of constraints in Section~\ref{sec:ptas}.
-To the best of our knowledge, this is the first approximation scheme for such a general class of covering mixed-integer programs.
+To the best of our knowledge, this is the first approximation scheme for such a general class of covering mixed-integer linear programs.
 Furthermore, in a sense, it is the best possible approximation for this problem since \p\ admits no FPTAS, as previously observed.
-Using a similar strategy, we also design a PTAS for an assignment variant of \p\ which includes general assignment problems (with fixed number of bins).
+In Section~\ref{sec:PTAS_Packing}, using a similar strategy, we also design PTASes for the packing variants of \p.

 For \p\ with a single constraint, we devise an FPTAS based on a dynamic programming approach in Section~\ref{sec:fptas}.
-A byproduct of this result is an FPTAS for the knapsack cover with a single continuous variable, thereby improving upon the previously best-known 2-approximation algorithm by~\citet{zhaoApproximationAlgorithms012014}.
-We note that \cite{vanhoeselFullyPolynomialApproximation2001} present an FPTAS for the single-item capacitated economic lot-sizing problem that is more general than one-dimensional~\p\ in its consideration of backlogging and holding costs.
+A byproduct of this result is an FPTAS for the knapsack cover with a single continuous variable, thereby improving upon the previously best-known 2-approximation algorithm by Zhao and Li~\cite{zhaoApproximationAlgorithms012014}.
+We note that Van Hoesel and Wagelmans~\cite{vanhoeselFullyPolynomialApproximation2001} present an FPTAS for the single-item capacitated economic lot-sizing problem that is more general than one-dimensional~\p\ in its consideration of backlogging and holding costs.
 However, their model does not consider lower bounds.
-Additionally, for each $\epsilon \in (0,1)$, we prove the existence of a compact linear programming formulation which yields a solution of value at most $(1+\epsilon)$ times the optimal value of the problem.
+Additionally, for each $\epsilon \in (0,1)$, we prove the existence of a compact linear programming formulation that yields a solution of value at most $(1+\epsilon)$ times the optimal value of the problem.